Gridiron Gang

-Gridiron Gang is a 2006 American sports drama film directed by Phil Joanou, and starring Dwayne Johnson, Xzibit, L. Scott Caldwell and Kevin Dunn.
+Gridiron Gang is a 2006 American biographical sports drama film directed by Phil Joanou, and starring Dwayne "The Rock" Johnson, Xzibit, Kevin Dunn, Leon Rippy and L. Scott Caldwell.
 It is loosely based on the true story of the Kilpatrick Mustangs during the 1990 season.
 The film was released in the United States on September 15, 2006.
 It was distributed by Sony Pictures Releasing and Columbia Pictures.

 Plot

-Sean Porter (Dwayne Johnson) works at Kilpatrick Detention Center in Los Angeles.
-He becomes frustrated at not being able to help the kids get away from their problems in life when they are released from the center, such as street gangs and drug dealings.
-He decides to create a football team so the kids can feel like they're part of something.
-Porter believes that football will teach the teenage inmates what it takes to be responsible, mature, and disciplined winners.
+Sean Porter works at Kilpatrick Detention Center in Los Angeles.
+He is frustrated at not being able to help the kids get away from their life problems when they are released from the center, such as street gangs and drug dealings.
+Porter decides to create a football team so the teens can feel like they're part of something and believes football will teach them what it takes to be responsible, mature, and disciplined winners.

-He picks out a few kids in the room that he feels will benefit from this program and requires that they practice with him the following day.
+Porter picks out a few he feels will benefit from this program and requires that they practice with him the following day.
 He states to his new team, the Kilpatrick Mustangs, "You do it my way, not your way.
 Your way got you here and you're here because you lost.
 Right now you are all losers, but if you accept this challenge and stick with the program, you are all going to be winners at the end."

 Two of the teens do not get along because they are from rival gangs.
-William "Willie" Weathers (Jade Yorker) is from the 88's and Kelvin Owens (David Thomas) is from the 95's (also why you will notice Willie wears the number 13 and Kelvin wears the number 31).
+William "Willie" Weathers is from the 88's and Kelvin Owens is from the 95's.
 The first game is against one of the best teams in the league, Barrington Panthers.
 The game starts out somewhat positive for the Mustangs, as they recover a fumble on the first drive, but things quickly turn.
 They are demolished by Barrington, losing by 38 points.

 After starting 0–2, the Mustangs start winning games as they learn to work together.
 Kelvin and Willie finally shake hands when they win a game by one touchdown after Kelvin makes a big block for Willie.
 Near the end of the season, the Mustangs are headed for the playoffs.
 They are getting more publicity and more fans along the way.

 One of Willie's 88 gang mates, Free, stops by the field.
 He realizes that Kelvin is a 95.
-Free and Kelvin get into a fight, and Free shoots Kelvin in the shoulder.
-As Free prepares to put another bullet in Kelvin's head, Willie runs toward Free and tackles him to the ground to save Kelvin.
+They get into a fight, and Free shoots Kelvin in the shoulder.
+Before he can put a bullet in Kelvin's head, Willie tackles Free to the ground to save Kelvin.
 Free is shocked that Willie helped Kelvin and not him.